boostorg/msm/include/boost/msm/backmp11/README.md

 TODOs:

+- Add events to exit the sub-sms
+- Consider preprocessing a state set that filters sub-fsms to speed up the dispatch table processing in case the current Fsm doesn't handle the event
 - Understand the background of region_start_helper
-- Add events to exit the sub-sms

 Ideas short-term: